 4. Western Digital My Book (8 TB)

 This Hard disk is probably for creators and organizations that require a lot of storage for various purposes.
-Faster data transmission rate will let you transfer data in the meantime, all thanks to USB 3.0 support.
+A faster data transmission rate will let you transfer data in the meantime, all thanks to USB 3.0 support.

 It also offers 256 AES encryption for securing your data and makes sure your personal data is secured in the storage device.
 Even though it meets the requirements of a regular user, the only thing where Western Digital My Book (8 TB) lacks is portability.